Our Best Homemade Coleslaw

 • TOTAL

-With a generous amount of acidity from apple cider vinegar and Dijon mustard, our coleslaw recipe is anything but dull.
-Instead, it is packed with fresh, lively flavors that wake up anything you serve with it.
-Unlike some of the more traditional or popular recipes for coleslaw, we skip the addition of sugar to our coleslaw dressing.
+Our coleslaw recipe has fresh, lively flavors that wake up anything you serve it with.
+Unlike some of the more traditional recipes for coleslaw, we skip the sugar in our coleslaw dressing.
 Try this as a topping to sandwiches, served next to ultra-savory meats, like braised beef or pork.
 Or, mound some on top of your next hot dog or hamburger.

 Sugar: We find that the cabbage and carrots are sweet enough.
 If you disagree, add a teaspoon or two of sugar (or honey) to the dressing before mixing with the cabbage and carrot.